devopsirc/telus-flaky-job-failures-prioritization/README.md

 ## Data

 To conduct the study, we collected build job data from GitLab projects using the [python-gitlab](https://python-gitlab.readthedocs.io/en/stable/) package.
 For confidentiality reasons, the data collected from TELUS projects are not included.
-However, we prepared a build job dataset collected from the open-source project [Graphviz](https://gitlab.com/graphviz/graphviz) to demonstrate the **FlakeRanker** CLI tool's functionalities.
+However, we prepared a [build job dataset](./example/data/) collected from the open-source project [Veloren](https://gitlab.com/veloren/veloren) to demonstrate the **FlakeRanker** CLI tool's functionalities.

 ## Available Study Replication Package